 Through the UC-HBCU Initiative, the Office of the President encourages UC faculty to actively engage in collaboration and cooperation with faculty and students at HBCUs.
 Such efforts serve to strengthen and enrich our mission of teaching, research and public service.

 An average of 38 percent of submitted proposals have been selected for funding.
-During the Initiative's first five summers, UC hosted over 315 scholars across nine UC campuses.
-Twenty-seven Ph.D. students and two academic master’s students are currently enrolled at UC — and three master’s students have already graduated — as a direct result of this Initiative.
+During the Initiative's first seven summers, UC hosted over 550 scholars across nine UC campuses.
+As a direct result of this Initiative, sixty Ph.D. students and four academic master’s students are currently enrolled at UC; seven Ph.D. students and eight master’s students have already graduated.

 University of California